Ultimate Guide to Visiting the Borghese Gallery in Rome

 2. Raphael, Deposition, 1507

-Scipione stole Deposition from the altarpiece of a church in Perugia.
+Sticky fingered Scipione stole Deposition from the altarpiece of a church in Perugia.
 The pope told the victimized city that the painting was a gift for his nephew.
+When confronted with his theft, he ordered a copy for the parishioners.

 There are 20 known copies of the ancient Greek sculpture of the sleeping hermaphrodite.
 The Borghese's sleeping hermaphrodite is a Roman copy inspired by Polycles' Greek original from the 2nd century BC.
 Romans thought copying the Greeks reflected exquisite taste.